AbdullahSaad5/AbdullahSaad5/README.md

 ### <div align="center">I'm Abdullah, a full-time full-stack developer 👨‍💻</div>

-- 🔭 I’m currently working on Final Year Project
+- 🔭 I’m currently working as a Team Lead and Full Stack Developer in MERN

-- 🌱 I’m currently learning Flutter
+- 🌱 I’m currently learning DevOps

 - ❓ Ask me about anything related to MERN stack and related technologies